Hey there, it’s Skye Blake, Cat Info Detective, here to let you know what your cat wants you to know about chemical flea treatments…

 Powder can also be licked off a dog if your kitty decides to groom her canine buddy!

-It’s claimed that powders in large amounts can cause breathing problems in cats.
+It’s claimed that powders in large amounts can cause breathing problems in cats… haven’t yet found any scientific studies to back this up but common sense says this is a good possibility.

 Topical Flea Treatments

-A topical flea treatment is a pre-measured dose of insecticide applied to the skin (not just the fur) on the back of a cat’s neck, where they can’t lick it.
+A topical flea treatment is a pre-measured dose of insecticide applied to the skin (not just the fur) on the back of a cat’s neck, where they can’t lick it (pretty smart, huh?).

-It’s claimed topical products don’t hurt a cat if put on the skin, but can be harmful if swallowed.
+The manufacturers say that topical products don’t hurt a cat if put on the skin but can be harmful if swallowed.

 There are various scientific studies that show this to be the case, and also confirm that the most common cause of problems is people misusing the products.